-Condition Number Conditions c) Clauses (a) and (b) do not apply, and are superseded, where the works are subject to an archaeological authority granted under section 48 of the Heritage New Zealand Pouhere Taonga Act 2014.
-Communica ations and Engagement DCE1 Community liaison person a) Prior to the commencement of construction activities, for the duration of construction activities, and for at least six (6) months following the Project being open for public use, a community liaison person or persons must be appointed by the requiring authority as the main and readily accessible point of contact for people affected by construction activities. b) A community liaison person or persons must be available by telephone during normal business hours and at any time outside of those hours during the construction period when construction activities are occurring. c) The requiring authority must take appropriate steps to make the community liaison person or persons' telephone and email contact details accessible to all members of the community affected by construction activities.
-DCE23 Complaints management a) A register must be maintained of any complaint received alleging adverse effects from construction activities. b) The register must include: i. the name and contact details (if supplied) of the complainant; ii. the nature and details of the complaint; iii. the location, date and time of the complaint and the alleged effect giving rise to the complaint; iv. the weather conditions and wind direction at the time of the alleged effect, where relevant to the complaint. v. other activities in the area, unrelated to the Project, that may have contributed to the complaint; vi. the outcome of the requiring authority's investigation into the complaint; and vii. a description of any measures taken to respond to the complaint. c) The District Council must be notified of any complaint received alleging adverse effects from construction activities no more than five (5) working days after receiving the complaint. d) The requiring authority must, within ten (10) working days of the complaint being received, advise the District Council and the complainant of the outcome of the requiring authority's investigation and all measures taken, or proposed to be taken, to respond to the complaint.
-DCE 3 4 Communications Plan a) A Communications Plan must be prepared to achieve the objectives, and include the content, set out in Schedule 5 to these conditions.
-Landscape and Visual DLV1 Landscape planting a) Subject to landowner agreement where the planting is on private property, the landscape planting shown on the Planting Concept Plans: Indicative Typology and the Planting Concept Plans: RMA Purpose Type listed in Schedule 1 included in the Application must be undertaken:
+- A register must be maintained of any complaintComplaint received alleging adverse effects from construction activities. - b) The register must include: - i. the name and contact details (if supplied) of the complainant; - ii. the nature and details of the complaint; - iii. the location, date and time of the complaint and the alleged effect giving rise to the complaint; - iv. the weather conditions and wind direction at the time of the alleged effect, where relevant to the complaint. - other activities in the area, unrelated to the Project, that may have contributed to the complaint; - vi. the outcome of the requiring authority's investigation into the complaint; and - vii. a description of any measures taken to respond to the complaint. - c) The District Council must be notified of any complaint received alleging adverse effects from construction activities no more than five (5) working days after receiving the complaint. - d) The requiring authority must, within ten (10) working days of the complaint being received, advise the District Council and the complainant of the outcome of the requiring authority's investigation and all measures taken, or proposed to be taken, to respond to the complaint.